nomad-coe/nomad/docs/oasis.md

 This should give you a working OASIS at `http://<your-host>/<your-path-prefix>`.

-## kubernetes
+## Kubernetes

 *This is not yet documented.*

-## Migrating from an older version (0.7.x to 0.8.x)
+## Migrating from an older version (0.8.x to 1.x)

-*This documentation is outdated and will be removed in future releases.*

-Between versions 0.7.x and 0.8.x we needed to change how archive and metadata data is stored internally in files and databases.
+Between versions 0.10.x and 1.x we needed to change how archive and metadata data is stored internally in files and databases.
 This means you cannot simply start a new version of NOMAD on top of the old data.
 But there is a strategy to adapt the data.
+This should work for data based on NOMAD >0.8.0 and <= 0.10.x.

+The overall strategy is to create a new mongo database, copy all information, and then reprocess all data for the new version.

 First, shutdown the OASIS and remove all old container.
 ```sh